2600hz/kazoo/applications/crossbar/doc/metaflows.md

 #### Numbers

-The keys in the _numbers_ object represent the DTMF sequence to match, minus the binding_key.
+The keys in the _numbers_ object represent the DTMF sequence to match, minus the binding_digit.
 If the caller presses '*234', the numbers object will be searched for a key of '234'.

 The value of each key is the metaflow object to run on a match.
 It mirrors the callflow's action format: